 Now age spots is a weird one, I have no idea how or why I have so many.
 I have a really dark blob above one of my eyebrows, and on both cheeks.
 There are loads but these are much lighter.
 I purchased the Bio Oil for the stretchmarks but on the instructions it said it was also ok to use on my face (I have to say I never knew that before).
 So I am giving it a go.

-As I am fast approaching turning 40 I have the obvious discolouration in my teeth.
+As I am fast approaching turning 40 I have the obvious discolouration in my teeth, I’m planning on visiting an orthodontist glasgow soon.
 They are not too bad but I really would prefer a much whiter smile.
 In an ideal world where Dentists were not my arch nemesis I would have had them whitened.
 But as I have a very unhealthy fear of dentists this was not an option.

 I looked around to see what I could find and everybody seemed to be talking about Charcoal!!
 So I popped over to Amazon and purchased some activated charcoal toothpaste.
 I preferred this option over the powder as it is much less messy.